 Is Vertigo Treatable?

 Yes, vertigo is treatable.
-There are several treatments available that can help relieve the symptoms and improve your quality of life.
+Several treatments available can help relieve the symptoms and improve your quality of life.
 Medical treatment options vary depending on the cause of your vertigo.
 Your doctor may recommend medications, physical therapy, or surgery to treat the condition.

 Can I Sue The Driver Who Caused My Injuries?

 This is a complicated question and one that should be discussed with an experienced personal injury lawyer.
 In some cases, you may be able to file a lawsuit against the driver who caused your injuries.
 However, this depends on the specific circumstances of your case.
 An attorney can evaluate the facts of your accident and determine if you have a valid legal claim.